-Data Science for University Management (DSUM) is a Grand Solutions project funded by Innovation Fund Denmark and MaCom A/S. The project includes research and development of a decision supporting tool for university timetabling.
-The research is done by two PhD students, Rasmus Ørnstrup Mikkelsen and Dennis Søren Holm supervised by Assoc.
+Data Science for University Management (DSUM) is a Grand Solutions project funded by Innovation Fund Denmark and MaCom A/S. The project includes research and development of a decision-supporting tool for university timetabling.
+The research is done by two PostDoc researchers, Rasmus Ørnstrup Mikkelsen and Dennis Søren Holm supervised by Assoc.
 Prof. Thomas Stidsen located at DTU Management.
-The research projects are related to Quality Timetable Recovery and Strategic University Timetabling
+Rasmus and Dennis have completed the Ph.D. projects Quality Timetable Recovery and Strategic University Timetabling

 The problem of timetabling is not solved with a full-automated timetable generator.
 Afterall, the timetable is the production plan of the university.
 If the management is not in control of the production plan the outcome of the company will be affected by it.
 Several times a year the production plan is made, most of this process can be (and should be) automated.
 Generating a feasible high-quality timetable is a very difficult task to do manually, therefore, it is urgent to have a state-of-the-art automated timetable algorithm.
 The algorithm itself is not enough, the input data needs to be of high quality to give the timetable algorithm the best working environment and the output timetable from the algorithm needs to be validated by a human.
 It is thus this symbiosis between human and computer that generates the best possible timetables.